genius-harry/simulating-deep-research/README.md

 ## License

-This project is unlicensed.
-Use and adapt it freely.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Notes